Placement process for students currently enrolled in a college or university program

 - Student Affairs at St. Joseph's receives placement request from the school and confirms an affiliation agreement is in place with the school requesting the placement.

-- The school completes the student information sheet (excel file) on behalf of the student and submits it to Student Affairs eight weeks before the placement is to begin.
+- The school completes the student information sheet (excel file) on behalf of the student and submits it to Student Affairs six weeks before the placement is to begin.

 - Information Technology Services at St. Joseph's generates network computer password and login information for students, which is sent to the school by Student Affairs well in advance of the start date.